The pavements having high flexural strength is called rigid pavement. It is simply a concrete road that may be either RCC or PCC.

-Rigid Pavement is divided into different slabs during construction and a small gap is provided between slabs so that concrete doesn’t crack during expansion in summer days.
-Unlike flexible pavements; rigid pavements act as a slab and it is capable of transmitting wheel load stresses to a wider area beneath by the slab action.
-Rigid pavements do not show deformation on pavement surface or deformation of lower layers due to the rigidity of the cement concrete slab.
-Some examples of this pavements are PCC pavements, RCC pavements and Prestressed concrete pavement.
+Rigid Pavement is divided into different slabs during construction and a small gap is provided between the slabs so that concrete doesn’t crack during expansion in summer days.
+Unlike flexible pavements; rigid pavement acts as a slab and is capable of transmitting wheel load stresses to a wider area beneath by the slab action.

+These pavements do not show deformation on the pavement surface or deformation of lower layers due to the rigidity of the cement concrete slab.
+Some examples of this pavement are PCC pavements, RCC pavements and Prestressed concrete pavement.

-3.Pre-stressed Concrete Pavement
+1. Un-Reinforced Concrete Pavement (URCP)

 Requirements of Good Rigid Pavement